 In the build up to the PSL’s annual comeback, Starbucks goes all-out on the content front.
 Videos, social posts, ads, quizzes… you name it, Starbucks is using it to promote the PSL.

-The content tends to be fun, playful, and engaging and it always focusses on the same thing: the PSL’s unique selling proposition: a delicious drink that’s only available for a certain amount of time each year.
+The content tends to be fun, playful, and engaging and it always focuses on the same thing: the PSL’s unique selling proposition: a delicious drink that’s only available for a certain amount of time each year.

 MasterCard – For Everything Else There’s MasterCard